vimpostor/quickcurver/network.md

 - [x] The server will react to incoming direction changes from clients over UDP
 - [x] The server will periodically transmit "HEAD" messages (containing head position info) over UDP to all clients
 - [x] The server will periodically transmit "POS" messages (containing curver segment data) over UDP to all clients
-- [ ] The server will send new items data over UDP to all clients with "ITEM" messages
+- [x] The server will send new items data over TCP to all clients with "[ITEM]" messages

 ### Chat messages
 - [x] The server may send chat messages, which will be displayed locally and broadcast to all clients over TCP